 we can only hold space for ourselves, and let it unfold.

-To date we've hosted over 400 hours of online percussion classes, 25 hybrid concerts, dozens of Arabic community parties, played at Persian poetry readings, private Iranian events, ethnic holidays, ethnic weddings and ethnic celebration of life.
+To date Tarab Retreat events have hosted over 400 hours of online percussion classes, over 80 hours of online dance taksim classes, 25 hybrid concerts, dozens of Arabic community parties, played at Persian poetry readings, private Iranian events, ethnic holidays, ethnic weddings and ethnic celebrations of life.

-Tarjama plays for Unity Peace Concerts and dozens of fundraisers for Musical Ambassadors of Peace.
+Tarjama Ensemble plays for Unity Peace Concerts and dozens of fundraisers for our Musical Ambassadors of Peace.

 We share hybrid events in engaging ways